Sunday, April 08, 2012

 Design vs Engineering

 A lot of products these days seem to be impractical and have features designed strictly for "showroom appeal".
-A case in point is the high trunk decks, low roof lines and thick pillars on many current cars.
+A case in point is the high trunk decks, low roof lines and thick rear pillars on many current cars.
 These combine to hamper visibility to the rear, contributing to many road and parking accidents.
 Ironically, many of these vehicles now offer optional "rear visibility packages" consisting of a rear camera and a front video screen.
-An engineer would simply have put in bigger windows with thinner pillars; in fact, that's how cars were made only a few years back.
-But designers exist to make products sell, not to make them practical, safe, or useful.
+An engineer would simply have put in bigger windows with thinner pillars.
+[Update 2012-10-31: A bill making its way through the US government would make such cameras mandatory on all future vehicles.]

-The entire Apple product line (they took the word Computer out of their corporate name a couple of years ago and became just "Apple") is full of such design features, and since Apple's products are so fashionable, these ideas are now being copied by their competitors.
+The entire Apple product line is full of such design features, and since Apple's products are so fashionable, these ideas are now being copied by their competitors.
 To list just a few of the undesirable features of the Mac laptops I have worked with:

 Wednesday, March 11, 2009